ronaldrex-csharp/SecureCatalog/README.md

 ## Architecture

+## Architecture
+The backend is implemented as an ASP.NET Core Minimal API using CQRS and MediatR.
+Product operations are handled through commands and queries, with Dapper providing lightweight data access to a SQLite database.
+FluentValidation is used to enforce business rules and input validation.

-The application uses ASP.NET Core Identity with Entity Framework Core for authentication and user management.
+Authentication and user management are implemented using ASP.NET Core Identity and Entity Framework Core.

-Product operations are handled through a separate API using CQRS, MediatR, FluentValidation, Dapper, and SQLite.

-The Blazor UI communicates with the API through an injected ApiClient service.
-The API uses CQRS and MediatR to separate commands and queries while Dapper is used for lightweight data access.

 ## Running Locally